DeDu/Backuper2/readme.md

 # Backuper2
 Backuper2 is a small PHP-Programm which makes backups and stores them where ever you want.

+It's currently under development and should not be used.

 It is easy to configure and to extend.

 ## Backup